Empowering Neurodivergent Learners in the Classroom

 Participants will leave this talk with specific strategies for:

-• How to talk about neurodivergence with clients
+• How to talk about neurodivergence in the classroom

 • How to advocate for and run neurodiversity-affirming problem-solving meetings (e.g. SSTs)